For information on filing an application with the Planning Board or recent case information, please click here.

 - Understanding of construction, engineering, architecture, zoning, permitting, and/or land-use policies

 - Members should be invested in the development and redevelopment of Framingham to ensure proper growth occurs by employing best practices in land use policies and zoning ordinances, provide a variety of housing options, work collaboratively with landowners and business owners on land use proposals and applications, while maintaining a balance that provides for preservation of open space and recreational opportunities.

-- When zoning by-laws are proposed, the Planning Board may meet twice a week at times during the public hearing process to accommodate the existing work load of applications.
+- When zoning by-laws are proposed, the Planning Board may meet twice a week at times during the public hearing process to accommodate the existing workload of applications.
 All meetings are scheduled based on the members' availability if additional meetings are required.